MuhammadUmerKhan/Diagnosify-LLM-Powered-Medical-Report-Insights/pages/README.md

 # 📄 Pages README 🌟

 ## 📖 Overview
 The **AI Medical Report Analyzer** 🩺 is a Streamlit app that helps patients understand medical reports by processing, analyzing, and explaining test results in a friendly way.
-The app has three main pages: **Home** 🏠, **Analyze** 🧐, and **Assistant** 🤖.
-These pages work together to upload reports, process data, display results, and answer questions, all powered by the `src/` folder’s AI and processing modules.
+The app has four main pages: **Home** 🏠, **Analyze** 🧐, **Assistant** 🤖, and **RAGAS Evaluation** ⚖️.
+These pages work together to upload reports, process data, display results, answer questions, and evaluate chat accuracy, all powered by the `src/` folder’s AI and processing modules.
 Built with a vibrant, dark-themed UI, it’s intuitive and supportive 😊.

 ## 📑 Pages
 Here’s what each page does: